43ravens/NEMO_Nowcast/docs/architecture/manager.rst

 The :ref:`NEMO_NowcastManager` is a long-running process that keeps track of the state of the nowcast system.
-It launches workers to execute tasks required to complete daily NEMO nowcast model runs, and listens for messages from those workers that tell of their :kbd:`success` or failure, their progress, or their need for information about the system state.
+It launches workers to execute tasks required to complete daily NEMO nowcast model runs, and listens for messages from those workers that tell of their success or failure, their progress, or their need for information about the system state.